Holocene L2 Chain Derivation Changes

 The MAX_CHANNEL_BANK_SIZE

-before, during decompression to be at most of size MAX_RLP_BYTES_PER_CHANNEL
+channel is required to be at most MAX_RLP_BYTES_PER_CHANNEL

 Timeout